 Isn’t that enough?
 Although the country faces numerous hardships, it paradoxically remains one of Africa’s most peaceful, secure and welcoming destinations.
 Come and see for yourself!

-This excerpt from Lonely Planet’s Ethiopia & Eritrea guide provides a selection of travel literature to get you in the...
+This excerpt from Lonely Planet’s Ethiopia & Eritrea guide provides a selection of travel literature to get you in the mood for your trip.

 Ethiopia, Djibouti & Somaliland - Addis Ababa (Chapter)

 Since its establishment, Addis Ababa has always seemed like a magical portal.
 For the rural masses of Ethiopia it was, and is, a city whose streets are paved in gold; and for a foreign visitor, Addis is at the verge of an ancient and mystical world.

 Ethiopia, Djibouti & Somaliland - Understand Ethiopia & Survival Guide (Chapter)

 All the info you need on everything from history, culture and cuisine to flights, public transport, money, the internet...you name it.
 Get tips for women travellers and travellers with disabilities, as well as a handy language guide and glossary.